taohidkhan22/JavaSricpt-In-Depth/block&shadow.md

 # Block Scope
 - Curly braces define the block.
-- when multiple statement in the js needs to combine together then the term block comes up.
+- when multiple statements in the js needs to combine together then the term block comes up.
 - `Let` and `const` are block scope
 - `var` in the global scope